 - How many people were referred to the program/activity by Probation?
-61 as of 9/22/23 - Why should the contract be extended/renewed rather than going out to bid?
+111 as of 12/27/2023 - Why should the contract be extended/renewed rather than going out to bid?
 This is the first year of the contract and we've had some early successes.
-It would not be in the realignment client's best interest for us to terminate the contract and go out to bid. - Please provide program milestones and other contract deliverable data.
+Each cohort has generated more referrals and graduates.
+It would not be in the realignment client's best interest for us to terminate the contract and go out to bid.

+• Please provide program milestones and other contract deliverable data.

 Performance Measure Method of Measurement CBI-EA Programming Fidelity Number of Facilitators leading each CBI-EA Program; Verification of Facilitator Certification; Number of Clients in each program cohort Level and Progression of Client in CBI Program Recorded in ACPD Case Management System (e.g., Enterprise Supervision) and Invoicing System in accordance with training Targets: Capacity to serve 96 clients in first 12 months Offer eight (8) ten-week cohorts 70% of all clients enrolled will complete their assigned CBI class in full Contractor must attempt to reach out to contact 100% of clients who fail/drop out/do not show up for their assigned CBI class Program Status/Client Engagement Record in ACPD Case Management System: Referral status Active status Reason for referral Client status changes throughout program participation Absences and/or excuses from class Program completion, exit, and/or discharge Location/cohort of CBI program/ curriculum attended Additional client specific information if required Provider Service Plan (PSP) Uploaded in ACPD Case Management System.
-The PSP must: Include reason for referral and client's CBI goals Detail intended outcome of program Address client's skill building areas
+The PSP must: Include reason for referral and client's CBI goals Detail intended outcome of program Address client's skill building areas Update for aftercare goals and have real-life CBI application

-Update for aftercare goals and have real-life CBI application Impact of Innovation Record in ACPD Case Management System, Enterprise Supervision: Number and percentage of referred individuals enrolled in services Frequency and duration of CBI services each Participant receives Amount and type of incentives each Participant receives Description and data of how incentives and innovation impact the Participant and/or Family Number/percentage of Participants who do not complete the CBI program and reason why
+Impact of Innovation Record in ACPD Case Management System, Enterprise Supervision: Number and percentage of referred individuals enrolled in services Frequency and duration of CBI services each Participant receives Amount and type of incentives each Participant receives Description and data of how incentives and innovation impact the Participant and/or Family Number/percentage of Participants who do not complete the CBI program and reason why

-• Has this contract been extended before?
+Has this contract been extended before?
 If so, how many times and why?
-No.
+Yes, once as this contract allows for extension up to five years.